 •In a medium bowl, blend cream cheese until smooth.
 Then add sour cream, vanilla, salt and stevia.
 Blend well.
 Add whole egg and egg yolk.
 Blend until batter is smooth but do not over mix.
 Taste for sweetness and adjust if needed and add additional sweetener if desired.

 •Now that crust ingredients have cooled, press mixture into the bottom of the spring form pan with hands until flat, then pour cheesecake mixture over crust.

 •Place piece of aluminum foil on the countertop followed by a paper towel.
 Then place the cheesecake on top.
 Mold the foil around the sides of the pan.
 This will keep water out.
 Lastly, top the cheesecake with another paper towel (I used 1 select-a-size) and top with the last piece of foil.
 Mold the foil around the cheesecake to keep out the water.

 •Place the foil wrapped cheesecake in the center of the sling made earlier.
 Carefully lower the cheese cake into the Instant Pot and fold the excess foil over the top of the cheesecake.
 Place the lid on the Instant Pot and lock.

-•Once 30 minutes are up and the Instant Pot timer goes off, allow the cheesecake to remain until the pressure has naturally released on it's on or around 25 minutes.
+•Once 35 minutes are up and the Instant Pot timer goes off, allow the cheesecake to remain in Instant Pot for 25 minutes.
 Next, unlock lid and using sling, remove cheesecake.
 Remove the foil and paper towel.
 Dry off foil if needed and replace foil on cheesecake.

 •Place cheesecake in refrigerator at least 8 hour or overnight.
 A few days in the fridge is even better.